Ylvauk/Django-Spotify/README.md

 Django has a [template inheritance](https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/) feature built-in.

-Template inheritance is like using partials in EJS with Express, except they're more flexible.

 The reason Django calls it template inheritance is because:

 - You can declare that a template extends another template.